-The Master of Arts degree in Curatorial Practice is a two-year program that focuses on professional training with a thorough grounding in the relevant study of history, research and theory, and with an emphasis on hands-on work with experts in the field, professional networking and the foremost goal of placing graduates of the program in curatorial jobs.
-The program takes full advantage of the vast number of arts institutions and professionals on the doorstep of the School of Visual Arts in Chelsea and throughout New York City, providing countless opportunities for study, mentoring and professional development.
+The Master of Arts degree in Curatorial Practice is a two-year program that focuses on professional art-related training with a thorough grounding in the relevant study of history, research, and theory, with an emphasis on hands-on work with art experts in the field, professional networking, and the foremost goal of placing graduates of the program in curatorial jobs.
+The program takes full advantage of the vast number of arts institutions and professionals on the doorstep of the School of Visual Arts in Chelsea and throughout New York City, providing countless opportunities for study, mentoring, and professional development.
 Our faculty members all work as curators, directors, or other professionals at major New York institutions.
 Our weekly guest lecturers are curators, artists, conservators, writers, architects, critics, and theorists who stream into our space on 21st Street from around the world to talk about their exhibitions, programs, projects, and events.